I’ve already told you about my adventures through Czechia with my American friend in my previous articles:

 I’m used to it by now but to the outsider is a very memorable experience.

 Old.
 Smelly.
 Rusty.
 Noisy.
 Broken for most of the part.
 Super uncomfortable.
 Always late.

 But I wouldn’t change it for the world.

 I’ve been traveling by buses or trains for over 8 years now regularly and it’s terrible every time but I have the greatest, most bizarre stories to tell from my travels.

 Traveling by public transportation comes naturally with station visits.

-For me personally, stations are associated as a really scary place.
-No matter the number of people on the station or the number of policemen around, creepy guys just seems to be magically attracted to me.
+For me personally, stations are associated with a really scary place.
+No matter the number of people on the station or the number of policemen around, creepy guys just seem to be magically attracted to me.
 Stations are really dark places for me and I’m trying to avoid them for my own good as much as possible.

 That’s why Karlovy Varys train station came as a huge surprise for me.